Leadership, Management & Life in the Workplace

 _________________________

 Decoding the Workplace “deals with principles and practices that are timeless . . .
 Is this a must-have for managers and would-be managers?
 Yes.”
 Academy of Management Learning & Education, June, 2018.
-Now also available as an audiobook and paperback.
+Now also available as an audiobook and other formats.

 0 Comments